Plešivica wine region vineyards and rolling hills

 Growing commitment to organic viticulture and low-intervention winemaking

-Exceptional Food Pairing
+Exceptional Food Pairings

 What Makes Plešivica Special